VVUQ · Module 7 of 10

 Closed notes.
 Answer out loud, then reveal.

-3. What does Monte Carlo do?
+3. What does Monte Carlo assume?